Wireless for Machine Learning: Review of radio resource management for federated learning

-\subsubsection{Batch Size Selection}
+\subsection{Batch size selection}

-In~\cite{ren2019accelerating}, the authors decided to include the selection of batch size among the decision variables for the \ac{RRM}.
-The motivation is based on the aforementioned straggler effect (see Section~\ref{sec:wirelessFL}), which causes the slowest device to act as a bottleneck.
+In~\cite{ren2020accelerating}, the authors decided to include the selection of batch size among the decision variables for the \ac{RRM}.
+The motivation is based on the aforementioned straggler effect (see Section~\ref{subsec:digital_primer}), which causes the slowest device to act as a bottleneck.
 By giving the \ac{RRM} control over the batch size, this situation can be improved in two ways.
-The fastest devices of the network can be asked to train with a higher batch size ($n$ in Eq.~(\ref{eq:general_sgd})), thus increasing the accuracy of their gradients without decelerating the \ac{FL} process.
+The fastest devices of the network can be asked to train with a larger batch size ($N^t$ in Eq.~(\ref{eq:general_sgd})), thus increasing the accuracy of their gradients without decelerating the \ac{FL} process.
 Similarly, the batch size of the slowest devices can be decreased, sacrificing some of their performance to accelerate the \ac{FL} process.
-The work in~\cite{ren2019accelerating} raises an interesting question on joint \ac{ML} and communication protocol optimization, which today remains largely unexplored.
+The scheme improved the classification accuracy by approximately 2\% compared to both random selection of batch sizes and uniform selection of batch sizes.